 Looking back on her Sage experience, recent graduate Michaela Close is grateful for the different ways she got to go …

 “You majored in Creative Arts in Therapy?
 With a Dance minor?”
 Maybe they didn’t say it out loud, but Kaylee …

 Go right into the workforce after completing your undergraduate art therapy degree, or continue your education in a graduate program to specialize in one area.
 With this degree, the options are endless.

 As a graduate of our Creative Arts in Therapy program, you’ll be prepared to study:

 - art education

 A graduate degree is required in order to be licensed in many of these areas, however there are also jobs available without a graduate degree.
-Graduates of the program have worked as an activities director, early childhood worker, family support worker, volunteer coordinator, arts specialist and addiction support counselor.
+Art Therapy majors have worked as an activities director, early childhood worker, family support worker, volunteer coordinator, arts specialist and addiction support counselor.

-By completing this program, you’ll have the skills needed to tackle graduate school and become licensed in the area of your choice.
-Many art therapy majors continue on to our Occupational Therapy program, or to pursue a degree in counseling, applied behavior analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.
+By completing this Creative Arts in Therapy program, you’ll have the skills needed to succeed in graduate school and become licensed in the area of your choice.
+Many art therapy majors continue on to Sage’s Occupational Therapy program, or pursue a degree in counseling, Applied Behavior Analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.